Gil Stein (archaeologist)

 Gil Stein (born January 9, 1956) is an American archaeologist.
-He was director of the Oriental Institute at the University of Chicago from 2003 to 2017.
+He was director of the Institute for the Study of Ancient Cultures (then Oriental Institute) at the University of Chicago from 2003 to 2017.

 Stein received a B.A. from Yale University in 1978 and a Ph.D. in 1988 from the University of Pennsylvania.
 In 1990, he was appointed an assistant professor at the Department of Anthropology at Northwestern University, and in 2001 became a full professor at the same department.
 In 2002, he moved to the University of Chicago.

-Since 2008 he has jointly directed the Joint Syrian-American Archaeological Research Project at Tell Zeidan of the Ubaid culture.
+From 2008 to 2010, he jointly directed the Joint Syrian-American Archaeological Research Project at Tell Zeidan of the Ubaid culture.
 In 2017, Stein was appointed Senior Advisor to the Provost for Cultural Heritage at the University of Chicago.
+Since 2013, Stein has directed the Surezha Project at Girdi Surezha spanning the Halaf to Late Chalcolithic cultures.